The Doctors (1963 TV series): Storylines

 In the program's early years, The Doctors was considered to be more bold in storyline choices than its primary rival at the time, General Hospital (which premiered on the same day, with a similar premise to TD).
 While the doctors on General Hospital worked in harmony with one another for the most part and in some cases were intimate friends, the physicians on The Doctors were shown in stories that balanced personal and professional concerns.
 Some doctors were depicted as competitive and cutthroat.
 The Doctors incorporated humor and realism into its storylines, and remained anchored to actual medical work in its setting.

-For example, when Matt Powers was on trial for murder, he was forced to rescind his Chief of Staff position.
+For example, when Matt Powers was on trial for murder, he was forced to rescind his chief of staff position.
 His successor schemed to remove his allies, such as Dr. Althea Davis, from positions of influence in the hospital.
 Althea's stories included her challenges as a female doctor working with a mainly male staff; one story outlined how Althea's divorce was discussed by the board as a moral issue in a way that no male doctor's personal life had ever been discussed.

-Other notable storylines explored cancer and drug addiction.
-Doreen Aldrich (played by Jennifer Wood and then by Pamela Lincoln) suffered from leukemia, and Joan Dancy (Margaret Whitton) struggled with an addiction to drugs.

-In its final years, the show began to move away from its early realism and sobriety in plot toward more stereotypically "soapish" writing.
-For example, one storyline centered around a woman over 60 years old who impersonated her daughter Adrienne Hunt (Nancy Stafford) by taking a special serum that would keep the old woman younger, but caused the death of Billy Aldrich (Alec Baldwin) in the process.